SimeonPoot/snippetbox/README.md

 CREATE INDEX idx_snippets_created ON snippets(created);

--- Add some dummy records (which we'll use in the next couple of chapters).
 INSERT INTO snippets (title, content, created, expires) VALUES ( 'An old silent pond',
 'An old silent pond...\nA frog jumps into the pond,\nsplash!
 Silence again.\n\n– Matsuo Bashō', UTC_TIMESTAMP(),